dscpe/dscpe.github.io/about.md

 <br>

-#### How is the DSCPE program structured?
+#### What is the program like?

-The DSCPE is composed of three components occuring over twelve weeks:
+The DSCPE is composed of three components occurring over twelve weeks

 * Live Sessions: Orientation, Check-ins, and Instructor Lectures/Panel Discussions (Weekly)
+   * These sessions take place on Eastern Time at a variety of times (both during and after business hours)
+   * Applicants should consult with their supervisor regarding work schedule flexibility to ensure they are in support of your commitment.

-* Online DSCPE Modules (self-paced on Canvas):
+* Online DSCPE Modules (self-paced on Canvas)
   * Research Data Sharing and Management Topics
   * AI Tools for Library Research

 * Capstone Project: 50 hours, virtual
    * Matched with data services librarians and/or data services team
    * Site orientation to identify learning components included in projects
    * Virtual capstone presentation at the end of the program

 * Estimated time spent on DSCPE is 8 hrs/wk

 <br>